Benjol/SE-AutoReviewComments/README.md

 ## Update info

 (See comments and answers below for details)

+**V1.3.2** - New $MYUSERID$ placeholder from [Izzy][51], will be replaced with your user id for the current site.
+Also, under the covers this version contains all the scaffolding necessary for building browser extensions (hat-tip to Caleb and Oliver Salzburg who did all the heavy lifting)

 **V1.3.1** - MOVED TO GITHUB!
 (With many thanks to [Izzy & Caleb][15]).
 Also now includes https (as requested by [bmdixon][16]). **From now on, please prefer reporting issues [directly in github][17]**